 Sense > Act > Learn

 Neocortex Sensory Ego-Sphere

 Brains of living beings learn via distributed parallel processing consisting of nodes (modules) and networks consisting of thousands of parallel processes.
 Also, their learning occurs through the inextricable interaction of their senses with the environment and feedback on the results of their motor coordination.
 Neocortex’s patented Sensory Ego-Sphere™ (SES) represents this real-time learning that occurs through sensory-motor coordination.
-With a robot or machine at the origin of the SES virtual geodesic sphere that spatially surrounds it, short-term learning occurs through parallel processing of data on all nodes that are activated by any real object within its sensing proximity.
+With a machine at the origin of the SES virtual geodesic sphere, short-term learning occurs through parallel processing of data on all nodes that are activated by any real object within its sensing proximity.

 Though Neocortex does not attempt to biologically model the human cortex, it does mathematically represent the learning pattern of living beings.
-We as humans learn over time that there is a clear pattern to success and failure of a particular task, despite the variety of sensory input and possible ways to complete a task – just like hitting a ball with a bat.
-In the same way, despite the complexity of sensory data over time, and despite many behaviors with varying outcomes, Neocortex learns to successfully complete tasks by remembering previously successful patterns, and processing real-time sensory/motor control information.
+We as humans learn over time that there is a pattern to success and failure of a task, despite the variety of sensory data and possible ways to complete a task – just like hitting a ball with a bat.
+In the same way, Neocortex learns to successfully complete tasks by remembering previously successful patterns, and processing real-time sensory/motor control information.
 It’s the Way the Real World Works™.